adub08/OpenWeather32/README.md

 I've exported the gerbers and odb++ files for the PCB layout, to make it just upload these files to your favourite PCB fab.
 I made the PCB 100x100mm, 2 layers, so that it would be suitable for being produced at dirtyPCB as a prototype run.

 # Disclaimer:
 I have not tested all features on this PCB yet, inparticular the wind and rain meters.
-I also have not tested the adafruit BME280 & The SparkFun AS3935 header. **Check Board layout and if headers are suitable before use**
+I also have not tested the adafruit BME280 & The SparkFun AS3935 header. **Check Board layout and if headers are suitable before use.
+I Make no promises about anything being correct!**

 # Render & Photos:
 **Render of the Revision 1.1 board**